Neymar"s Brazil, Belgium target World Cup quarters after Spain bow out

-Brazil will look to keep their bid for a record sixth World Cup crown on track when they face Mexico on Monday with a quarter-final place at stake after seeing Spain join the list of contenders to be eliminated.
+Neymar's Brazil will seek to keep their bid for a record sixth World Cup on track against Mexico on Monday after Russia celebrated their shock last-16 victory against Spain late into the night.

-Brazil will look to keep their bid for a record sixth World Cup crown on track when they face Mexico on Monday with a quarter-final place at stake after seeing Spain join the list of contenders to be eliminated.
+Neymar's Brazil will seek to keep their bid for a record sixth World Cup on track against Mexico on Monday after Russia celebrated their shock last-16 victory against Spain late into the night.

-Monday's other last-16 game sees a much-fancied Belgium take on a Japan side who are dreaming of reaching the quarters for the first time after scraping through their group thanks to their fair-play record.
+In the other match, fancied Belgium take on a Japan side dreaming of reaching the quarter-finals for the first time in their history after scraping through their group thanks to their fair-play record.

-While Neymar's Brazil, and a Belgian outfit inspired by Eden Hazard and Romelu Lukaku, are both expected to advance, events of the weekend have shown that nothing can be taken for granted.
+Brazil and a Belgian outfit inspired by Eden Hazard and Romelu Lukaku are both expected to advance, but the events of the weekend have shown that nothing can be taken for granted in this tournament after a series of big names have crashed out.

-Spain, the 2010 winners, were stunned on Sunday as they lost on penalties to Russia in Moscow, with Igor Akinfeev the hero for the hosts, saving two spot-kicks.
+Spain, the 2010 winners, lost on penalties to Russia at Moscow's Luzhniki Stadium on Sunday, with Igor Akinfeev the hero for the hosts, saving two spot-kicks.

-Russia won 4-3 in the shoot-out after the tie ended 1-1 at the Luzhniki Stadium, and will now play Croatia in the last eight.

-Croatia also won on penalties, defeating Denmark 3-2 in the shoot-out following another 1-1 draw, with Luka Modric having a spot-kick saved late in extra time.
+The win sparked an outpouring of joy on the streets of the capital, with disbelieving locals cheering, waving flags, blowing horns and yelling "Russ-i-a!"

+Russia, ranked a lowly 70th in the world, will play Croatia in the last eight after similar drama in Nizhny Novgorod, where Luka Modric saw his spot-kick saved late in extra time before they held their nerve to defeat Denmark in the penalty shootout.

-They look like serious contenders, while for Spain their elimination is a disaster -- they had been considered among the favourites but had their preparations ruined when coach Julen Lopetegui was sensationally sacked on the eve of the tournament.
+Spain had been considered among the favourites but their preparations were wrecked when coach Julen Lopetegui was sensationally sacked on the eve of the tournament.

+"The KO in the last 16 is another dark chapter in our history," said Spanish sports daily Marca, saying it was "incredible naivety" to think Lopetegui's abrupt sacking would not affect the team.

-They join 2014 winners Germany, Argentina and European champions Portugal in being knocked out of a competition for which neither Italy nor the Netherlands -- two of the great World Cup names -- even qualified.
+Spain join 2014 winners Germany, Argentina and European champions Portugal in exiting the competition, leaving just four former winners in the tournament.

-Cristiano Ronaldo and Lionel Messi, the two great individuals of the last decade, have gone home, their hopes of ever winning the World Cup probably over.
+Cristiano Ronaldo and Lionel Messi, who have dominated football for the past decade, have gone home, their hopes of ever winning the World Cup probably over.

+But Neymar is still dreaming of leading Brazil to glory, and the world's most expensive player and his teammates take on Mexico in the Volga river port city of Samara at 1400 GMT.

 "Now, he's returned to a very high level.
 He's played a lot...
 I told him, and he knows, about the price he's had to pay to get back to this level," said Tite.

-These teams drew 0-0 in the group stage of the last World Cup, and Mexico qualified for the last 16 here at the expense of Germany, beating the holders 1-0 in Moscow in their opening game.
+Mexico qualified for the last 16 in Russia at the expense of Germany, beating the holders 1-0 in Moscow in their opening game with a goal from exciting striker Hirving Lozano.

 Now, 'El Tri' are bidding to end the 'Curse of the Fifth Game' -- they have never made it to the quarter-finals of a World Cup on foreign soil and have suffered six consecutive eliminations in the first knockout round, not managing to reach that fifth game.

-However, coach Juan Carlos Osorio said he was not concerned about past history.
+However, coach Juan Carlos Osorio said he was not concerned about history.

 "We don't talk about that to our players.
 We spoke about the possibility of coming up against Brazil a few months ago, and here we are," he said.

-The winner of that tie will go on to face the winner of Monday's other game, which sees Belgium meet Japan in Rostov-on-Don (1800 GMT).
+The winner of that tie will go on to face the winner of Monday's other game, which sees Belgium meet Japan in Rostov-on-Don at 1800 GMT.

 Roberto Martinez's dangerous side have lived up to their billing so far, winning all three group games.
-A host of key players were rested for the 1-0 victory against England, including Hazard, Lukaku and Kevin De Bruyne, but they will return here.
+A host of key players including Hazard, Lukaku and Kevin De Bruyne will be fresh after being rested in the 1-0 victory against England.

-However, Adnan Januzaj, who scored the winner in that match, has suffered a knee knock in training.
+However, Adnan Januzaj, who scored the winner in that match, suffered a knock to his knee in training.

-This might be the best chance for Belgium's 'golden generation' to win a major trophy after being eliminated in the last eight at the 2014 World Cup and Euro 2016.
+This might be the best chance for Belgium's so-called golden generation to win a major trophy after being eliminated in the last eight at the 2014 World Cup and Euro 2016.

 "This is our time to shine, definitely.
 We have top players and we play as a group, especially after the win over England," said Chelsea star Hazard.